-Other areas in which Optum continued to meet and/or exceed performance standards are access standards to urgent, emergent and non-urgent appointment wait times, provider dispute resolutions, complaint resolutions, critical incident reviews, provider call standards, and claims paid within 30 and 90 days.
+Areas in which Optum Idaho continued to meet and/or exceed performance goals are access standards to urgent, emergent and non-urgent appointment wait times, geographic availability of providers, complaint resolutions, critical incident reviews, service authorization requests and inter-rater reliability scores.
+Optum Idaho also continued to see an increase in the number of providers and agencies that passed the quality audit.